 Once the reservoir is drained a haul road stabilized outlet will be created in the southeast corner of the reservoir where remnants of a haul road currently exist.
 Next, a rip rap stream channel will be constructed to convey water from the main reservoir stream inlet to the outlet structure.
 The intent is to isolate and pass through reservoir inflow from the inlet while the reservoir is being excavated.
 Two 24 foot wide haul roads would then be constructed in order to remove excavated materials from the north and south ends of the reservoir.
 Excavation work will proceed from west to east.
-Once excavation is complete, the outlet valve will be closed and the reservoir will be allowed to gradually fill.
+Material used to construct the haul roads will be removed prior to refilling the reservoir.
+The removed material will either be temporarily stockpiled or used as fill material as part of undertaking proposed management actions.
+Material will be stabilized in accordance with practices described in section V.A.2 that provide details of sediment and erosion control practices that will be employed, and that will be included in stormwater pollution prevention plans (SWPPPs) developed for construction activities.
+Once excavation is complete, the outlet valve will be closed\closed, and the reservoir will be allowed to gradually fill.
 This gradual filling should allow for the settling of solids that become suspended during pond refilling.
 Exposed soils will be mostly fine sands that will tend not to stay in suspension as compared to silts or clays.

-Wetlands
+5. Wetlands

-None of the new management actions proposed in the Draft-UMP Amendment will impact wetlands.
+None of the new management actions proposed in the UMP Amendment will impact wetlands.
 Avoidance of wetland impacts in the areas of the grooming garage, the shuttle lane and the snowmaking reservoir was accomplished by field evaluation for the presence of wetlands and then designing these components to avoid wetlands.
 Periphery wetlands at the snowmaking reservoir will experience temporary hydrological alteration when the reservoir is emptied.
 This will not significantly impact wetlands since the effects will be temporary and since these wetlands have persisted when the reservoir has regularly been emptied in the past for inspection and maintenance purposes.
 Additional information regarding wetland avoidance can be found in Section 6, Alternatives.